Rep. Matt Gaetz Kicked Out of Impeachment Inquiry Hearing

 — The Hill (@thehill) October 14, 2019

-Gaetz noted that House Judiciary Committee Chairman Jerry Nadler (D-NY) was allowed to witness Hill’s testimony.
+Gaetz noted that House Judiciary Committee Chairman Jerry Nadler (D-NY) was allowed to play a role in the impeachment probe.

 Fox News reported: